 We fight against porn because we know how important love is to experience a healthy life.

 But here’s the problem with porn—it unhealthily amplifies the physical aspect of relationships between people and cuts out all other intimacy involved.
 When consumers click porn, they see sex alone—an exaggerated, objectifying version of it.
 This matters because human brains are constantly adapting to what they take in.
-Even occasional porn consumption can rewire a consumer’s brain so that this version of “love” (pleasure-based sex) becomes their new normal.
+Occasional porn consumption can rewire the brain, making pleasure-based sex the new normal for the consumer.

 And what do these powerful brain-altering porn scripts leave out?
 Basically everything.
-They ignore the process of getting to know someone, going on dates, laughing and enjoying each other, discovering new things over time, struggling and overcoming differences and hardships.
+They overlook getting to know someone—dating, laughter, shared enjoyment, discovery, overcoming struggles, and navigating differences.

 Not only does porn teach consumers’ brains a warped, one-dimensional picture of love—it can actively harm real relationships.
 Men and women who discover their partners’ porn addictions reach out to us daily with their feelings of betrayal and hurt.
 And researchers have found again and again that porn habits introduce shame, betrayal, mistrust, isolation, anger, humiliation, and other painful emotions into relationships.
 These emotional wedges are difficult to overcome, and sometimes couples don’t recover.
 In fact, one study found that regular porn habits actually predict a higher likelihood of breakups.